apostrophecms-legacy/apostrophe-schemas/README.md

 # apostrophe-schemas

+## Documentation-Driven Development (DDD)

+This module is still under construction; this exciting documentation is here to define how it should behave.
+Most of this functionality already exists in the `apostrophe-snippets` module, by the way.

 **Table of Contents**
   * [Adding New Properties To Objects Using the Schema](#adding-new-properties-to-your-snippets-using-the-schema)
     * [What field types are available?](#what-field-types-are-available)